 - Ladder

 - Calculate Materials: Measure the square footage of your walls, including gables.
 Don’t forget to account for windows and doors.
-Consult with your siding supplier to determine the amount of siding, starter strips, J-channels, corner posts (inside and outside), and other accessories you’ll need, adding about 10% for waste and overlaps.
+Talk to your siding supplier.
+Find out how much siding, starter strips, J-channels, and corner posts you need.
+Don’t forget to include extra for waste and overlaps.
+Add about 10% more to your total.

 - Prepare the Walls: